adilovesgh/coms4444-dogs/README.md

 ## Dictionary

 The simulator provides a dictionary of nearly 235,000 inoffensive English words, including the names of the available owners, that can be used for signalling; the full list of words can be found in `src/dogs/sim/dictionary.txt`.
 You can also check to see if your word or words are in the dictionary by calling the `isInDictionary` and `areAllInDictionary` methods of the `Dictionary` class, respectively.
-The `Dictionary` class also provides a few other simple methods to retrieve information about the dictionary. "_" in the dictionary signifies an empty string or a no-op, indicating that no signal is given; this is the default signal
+The `Dictionary` class also provides a few other simple methods to retrieve information about the dictionary. "_" in the dictionary signifies an empty string or a no-op, indicating that no signal is given; this is the default signal.

 ## GUI Features